jthurteau/mr/README.md

 - disabled, the default Mr behavior in a single VM project is enabled, but it can be disabled (for all VMs) by setting the 'disabled' fact.
 This allows Mr to spin-up, but it will not run any provisioners, triggers, or helpers.
 Any provisioners defined in the Vagrantfile will still run as if it were a normal Vagrantfile, this setting prevents Mr from attaching to the vagrant object passed to it in the Mr::vagrant call.
 - bypass_puppet, instructs Mr to run as normal, except the 'puppet' provisioner will not run. (it will perform 'puppet-prep' as normal however.)
+- test_puppet, defaults to false. instructs Mr to build manifests/hiera for puppet when bypass_puppet is true
 - standalone, forces single VM mode and further simplifies the logic for the vm_name
 - project, forces single VM mode and names the project being managed by Mr, see 'Bundling' for how this manages behavior
 - app, forces single VM mode and names the application being managed by Mr, see 'Bundling' for how this manages behavior